Claribel Ruth Barnett: Career

 Barnett moved to Washington, D.C., in 1895 to take up the position of cataloger with the USDA; she would later become the assistant librarian to Josephine A. Clark, department librarian at the time, in 1901.
 In 1907, she was appointed Clark's successor after leaving the library to take up the post of librarian at Smith College.
 Barnett took one of the first federal library exams opened to women.
-She would be the third professional head of the librarian (with training) at the USDA.
+She would be the third professional head of the Library (with training) at the USDA.
 Initially, Barnett had been apprehensive to take the position as the success of female leaders in the USDA often struggled based depending upon the views of the current Secretary of Agriculture.
 James "Tama Jim" Wilson, secretary at the time, asked her to accept the position and reassured Barnett that she had his support.
 While Barnett worked to improve library services for USDA employees, she also tried to connect the agricultural libraries of the United States and around the world in order to better serve all patrons.

 While there was no legislative directive to requiring cooperation between the USDA library and Land Grant Institutions, and other college libraries, Barnett nonetheless created opportunities for partnership, collaboration, and sharing.
 In 1910, she organized and chaired the first meeting of the American Library Association's (ALA) Agricultural Library Section; Claribel Barnett wanted to ensure that librarians in agricultural libraries had a place and voice within the association.
 The Agricultural Library Section's proceedings and papers were published through the association's publication, while gatherings of the group would take place during ALA meetings.
 Barnett served as chair for the first four years of the section, and again in 1927.

-Under Barnet in the 1930s, the National Agricultural Library would pioneer the use of microfilm.
+Under Barnett in the 1930s, the National Agricultural Library would pioneer the use of microfilm.

 She increased the staff to around 170 and the budget to around $11 million.
 Under Barnett's leadership the library increased in both size and scope, population multiple branch libraries among the various bureaus of the department and increasing the collection to over 250,000 books and pamphlets.